New Horizons Seaside Primary

 Self-Belief: I believe in myself.

-Our curriculum enables our children to demonstrate these qualities in lessons.
-Much more than that, we believe that these values form the basis of our wider-school ethos; we develop children who are able to meet the challenges of all aspects of primary school life and who are equipped with the knowledge, skills and personal qualities they will need for the next steps of their academic journey.
+Our curriculum enables our children to demonstrate these attitudes in lessons.
+Much more than that, we believe that these attitudes form the basis of our wider-school ethos; we develop children who are able to meet the challenges of all aspects of primary school life and who are equipped with the knowledge, skills and personal qualities they will need for the next steps of their academic journey.

 What is a Knowledge Led Curriculum?